What is a Pacemaker and How Does it Work?

 There are several types of pacemakers, including:

 - A leadless pacemaker is a miniature device, approximately the size of a large pill, that is implanted into the heart using a catheter-based procedure.
-Unlike traditional pacemakers, it does not require the use of wires as it is directly attached to an inner wall of the heart.
+Unlike traditional pacemakers, it does not require wires, as it is directly attached to the inner wall of the heart.

-- Single-chamber pacemakers: these have one wire that’s connected to the right atrium or ventricle of the heart.
+- Single-chamber pacemakers have a single wire that is connected to either the right atrium or the right ventricle of the heart.

 - Dual-chamber pacemakers have two wires connected to the right atrium and ventricle of the heart.